SCSDMWT/climate_scenario_web_tool/README.md

 #### Install UV

-UV can be installed without root prevelages by following the instructions at [docs.astral.sh](https://docs.astral.sh/uv/getting-started/installation/).
+UV can be installed without root privileges by following the instructions at [docs.astral.sh](https://docs.astral.sh/uv/getting-started/installation/).

-### Setup
+### Initial setup

 The following steps need to be performed once.